Let's say that you want to prevent a heart failure, identifying the signs that warns you when the heart has problems.

 The risk for hypertension raises if you are overweight or you smoke.
 However, if you lose weight and stop smoking the risk lowers.

 To understand why should you control your high blood pressure, you can watch the next video.
-It's very interesting, even for persons who have sleep breathing disorders.
+It's especially interesting for persons who have sleep breathing disorders:

 Hypertension has no clear symptoms, other than high blood pressure readings, so you may think you are alright with your heart.

-Dizziness and morning headaches sometimes indicate high blood pressure, so if you have these symptoms is wise to go to your doctor.
+Dizziness and morning headaches sometimes indicate high blood pressure, so if you have these symptoms is wise to visit your doctor.

 Heart attack is one of the most dangerous causes of congestive heart failure.
 Let's see what happens during a heart attack: